-Our seven restaurants in Marigot Bay are: Doolittle's, Chateau My'Go, The Rainforest Hideaway, The Hurricane Hole, the Baguet Shop, JD's Mangrove and The Boudreau.
+Our 9 restaurants in Marigot Bay are: Doolittle's, Chateau My'Go, The Rainforest Hideaway, Julietta's, The Rum Cave, the Baguet Shop, JD's Mangrove, The Grill and The Masala Bay.
 For more info on these restaurants, please click HERE

 Our beach in Marigot Bay is a public beach located on a small peninsula in the middle of the bay as shown in some of the photos in our website.

 The beach and the restaurants are only within a 10-minute walk from The Inn.

 Free Shuttle to the Bay upon Request!!!

 To explore our beautiful island at your own pace, whether for convenience or adventure, you might want to rent a car or a Jeep.
 Our suggestion?
 If you’re tired after your flight, simply arrange to have your rental car delivered to the Inn the next morning, after you’ve settled in and rested up.
 Please note that all car rental companies at both airports often close around 6:00 pm.

 Almost 90% of St. Lucians are Roman Catholic.
 Other denominations include Anglican, Methodist, Baptist, Seventh Day Adventist, Church of the Nazarene, Church of Christ, Christian Science and the Salvation Army.
 Times vary at individual churches, so it's best to call before attending.